MuhammadUsmanTipu/R-Programming/README.md

 4) Construction of a list containing a mixture of elements of different data types including a numeric vector and show how to index the second position of that vector (through one statement)
 5) Calculated the frequency of each character of the vector produced by: sample(letters, 10^5, replace = TRUE) and choosed an appropriate visualization in a figure.
 6) Loading the iris data set and filtering out all instances with species setosa and sepal.length above 5.
+7) Constructing a matrix consisting of two rows where the first one contains the 100 first (positive) integers in increasing order and the second row the 100 first (positive) integers in decreasing order and then use apply to sum the rows.